catamphetamine/react-pages/README.md

  * all HTTP requests starting with `/api` call your REST API methods
  * all the other HTTP GET requests are proxied to `http://localhost:3000` for webpage rendering

-Proxying can be easily set up, for example, with [http-proxy](https://github.com/nodejitsu/node-http-proxy)
+Proxying can be easily set up, for example, with [http-proxy](https://github.com/nodejitsu/node-http-proxy) in Node.js

 ```js
 const path = require('path')